cdo256/virtualsets/src/Dissertation/FinChoice.lagda.md

 At present, the use of `apd` does not seem natural, which likely reflects a lack of experience reasoning in explicitly homotopical terms.
 To address this, time was taken to review the HoTT book and Robert Harper’s lecture series on homotopy type theory.
+CITE

 It is worth noting that the analogous property is trivial to prove when `x` and `y` are of the same type, which suggests that the